CSC-256-Group-Project-9/Group-9-TDD-Lab/README.md

 - In order to start your TDD Journey you need to have an understanding of a Python testing frameworks(a guideline to code something specifically)
 - In this project we use:
 - 1: unitTest = a preinstallled Python testing framework(installed when python is installed on personal computer)
-- Here is a quick guide to [using UnitTest:](https://www.youtube.com/watch?v=YbpKMIUjvK8)
+- Here is a quick guide to using UnitTest: [How To Write Unit Tests in Python](https://www.youtube.com/watch?v=YbpKMIUjvK8)
 - When used, we only have to write this statement **once per file** (preferably at the top, for better visability):
 -  `import unittest`  -- This tells the file that you will be using unitTest to test the file you are currently on:
 -  There are also other statements in this lab that is uses UnitTest more specifically such as: